joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

    usernames = ["realDonaldTrump", "JoeBiden"]
    ```

-3. **Fetch tweets, using existing data a starting point.**
+**Fetch tweets, using existing data a starting point.**

    As mentioned before, there are limits on the Twitter API that we must adhere to.
 In order to avoid fetching unnecessary data, we will do the following:

-   - Fetch a chunk of tweets from a user.
+   1. Fetch a chunk of tweets from a user.

-   - Grab the id of the most recent tweet in that chunk, and store it in a JSON file.
+   2. Then, grab the id of the most recent tweet in that chunk, and store it in a JSON file.
-   - After some period of time, call the Twitter API referencing the above ID as a starting point.
-If there are new tweets, grab them.
+   3. After some period of time, call the Twitter API referencing the above id as a starting point.
+   4. If there are new tweets, grab them.
 If not, move on.

    ```python
    def get_last_tweet_ids():